Tell me more ×

-My present solution is to have the raster image as a background layer, and in a new layer above it, use the pen to follow the liens as close as possible, and them tweak them later.
+My present solution is to have the raster image as a background layer, and in a new layer above it I use the pen to follow the lines as close as possible.
+Later I tweak these lines to fit the raster image better.
 That has worked fine for simple drawings.
-However for some of my extremely complex drawings, this is very very tedious to do.
+However for some of my extremely complex drawings, this is very tedious to do.

 Is there any tool or filter of some sort that is capable of recognizing the lines in line drawings and creating vector paths from them?